yanyanzl/e/MaintenanceUI.md

 # Maintenance and UI

+### APIs opened on the nodes:
+  - A Lighthouse beacon node can be configured to expose an HTTP server by supplying the --http flag.
+The default listen address is http://127.0.0.1:5052
+  - A Lighthouse validator client can be configured to expose a HTTP server by supplying the --http flag.
+The default listen address is http://127.0.0.1:5062

 ### automatic start up or resume
   - Warning: it will take around 20 minutes for validator to be activated after it is been stopped and then restarted
   - chmod +x $HOME/ethnode/startExecuteNode.sh